 |0.8 mi.
 East-Southeast of Central Setting Point||Anegada|

-If you want to combine some snorkeling with a boating adventure, you might want to contact B&B Charters.
+If you're hoping to snorkel during a boat trip, you might want to contact B&B Charters.
 Whether you're an independent sailor looking to charter a boat to take out and explore local waters on your own, or you want to hire them for for a captained charter, an airport shuttle, or a trip to another island, if it has to do with sailing in the BVI, this boat charter company has you covered.

 Still another option is Spirit Of Anegada Day Sails.
 Sailing tours are arranged to suit the needs of their guest.
 Typical destinations include North Sound, Fallen Jerusalem, the Invisibles, the Dogs, the Wreck of Rhone, Cooper Island, Salt Island, Scrub Island, and Guana.
 Refreshments and snorkeling equipment are included.